 For some businesses, real-time analysis is an important and growing part of the armoury that they have to improve their efficiency and effectiveness.
 There is potentially a great deal of benefit to be gained from understanding automatically what is happening on the call, and in being able to act while improvements are still possible, rather than being made aware some time after the call of what has happened.

-Real-time analysis can be used in many ways:
+Call centre speech analytics can be used in many ways:

 • monitoring calls for key words and phrases, which can either be acted upon within the conversation, or passed to another department (e.g. Marketing, if the customer indicates something relevant to other products or services sold by the company)